Backstabbed in a Backwater Dungeon: Concord of the Tribes

 An archer from the elven tribe.
 Her level is 308.
 She was born as a result of an affair between a nobleman and a commoner which is why she was disowned by her family.

 She seemingly had feelings for Light which turned out to be a lie which is why the other members of the Concord of the Tribes mocked her.

 After seemingly killing Light and her engagement with a high-ranked elf her reputation within her race and family increased.
 When she learned that Light was still alive she tried to kill him in order to keep her reputation.
 Instead she was captured by Light, after she failed to kill him.
+Although she was Light's second target, she was his personal favorite target and the one he wanted revenge on the most, because he had a crush on the kind person that she was pretending to be, making his first love a false reality, thus robbing something precious from his childhood.